defencedigital/moduk-service-manual/src/security-classifications/how-to-classify-information.md

 When you send emails on a MOD device, you will be asked to select the security classification.

-If you create new information or capture new data, [check how to label it](/security-classifications/how-to-label-information/).
+If you create new information or capture new data, [check how to mark it](/security-classifications/how-to-mark-information/).

+### Do not over classify information

+If you classify information higher than it needs, people may struggle to access it.
+For example, services classified as SECRET do not let users access the internet.

+Managing SECRET information is at least 10 times more expensive than OFFICIAL information.

-### OFFICIAL
+## OFFICIAL information

 The majority of information created or used in Defence is at OFFICIAL level.
 The consequences of this information being shared are similar to those faced by a large private company with valuable information.